colson44/fft-watchface/README.md

 **Install Watch Faces**

-Download the .apk file for the character set(s) you want to your PC and install using ADB.
+Follow the steps below once ADB is installed and paired with your watch.

-1. Connect watch to same network as PC, enable Wireless Debugging on watch
+1. Enable Wireless Debugging on watch
 2. Open cmd window on PC and connect to watch:

         adb connect [IP address:port displayed in Wireless Debugging on watch]